wberman27/web-sprint-challenge-advanced-react/interview_answers.md

 1. What are the main differences between a stateful and a functional component?

-    A stateful component is a class component that uses hooks for its stateful logic.
+    A stateful component is a component that uses hooks for its stateful logic and a functional component uses state passed from a parent function component.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?